 Membership is based only on the following criteria.
 Heterodox Academy does not screen prospective members based on research field, ideology, or political or social affiliations.

 To become an HxA member, you must:

-Be affiliated with a higher education institution (i.e., hold, or have previously held*, a position as faculty, staff, or administrator; be currently enrolled as a student; or be employed at a higher education related organization or institution)
+Be affiliated with a higher education institution (i.e., hold, or have previously held*, a position at a college or university; be currently enrolled as a student; or be employed at a higher education related organization or institution).

 Affirm the statement, “I support open inquiry, viewpoint diversity, and constructive disagreement in research and education.”
 Members employed by a college or university are publicly listed on our website.